The name of this organization shall be the American Institute of Homeopathy, hereinafter referred to as the AIH.

 Secton 3.07: ACTIVE MEMBERS in good standing (all dues and assessments paid in full) shall be entitled to one vote each at all regular and special meetings of the AIH.
 ACTIVE MEMBERS, after a minimum of two years in good standing, shall be eligible for elective or appointive office and any other rights and privileges of membership in the AIH.

-Section 3.08: STUDENT MEMBERS, CORRESPONDING MEMBERS and HONORARY MEMBERS shall be entitled to attend all regular and special meetings of the AIH.
+Section 3.08: STUDENT MEMBERS, CORRESPONDING MEMBERS and HONORARY MEMBERS, and AFFILIATE MEMBERS shall be entitled to attend all regular and special meetings of the AIH.
 They shall not be entitled to vote or to hold elective office in the AIH, but may be appointed to serve on Committees.